arsam31/SAAC02-Notes/README.md

 - ENI(elastic network interfaces) are within the subnet and Primary ENI is mapped to the physical hardware on the EC2 host.
 - EBS exists within AZ
 - There is a feature called multi attach which allow SOME volumes to attach with multiple instances
+- Subnets are not physical, they are all just virtual networking.

 EC2 Networking (ENI)